 Though TMJ is not life-threatening, it can affect the quality of life because the symptoms can become chronic and difficult to manage and worse it may lead to permanent damage if left untreated.

-At Sierra Springs Dental in Medicine Hat, Alberta, our dedicated dentists who have extensive experience in diagnosing and treating TMJ will walk you through in understanding the disorder and after a thorough diagnosis will design a customized Treatment Plan that will best address your discomfort.
+At Sierra Springs Dental in Airdrie, Alberta, our dedicated dentists who have extensive experience in diagnosing and treating TMJ will walk you through in understanding the disorder and after a thorough diagnosis will design a customized Treatment Plan that will best address your discomfort.

 Trauma, particularly Whiplash injury (injury or sudden distortion of the neck usually brought about by accidents)